rwgen1/rwgen/README.rst

 RWGEN
 =====

-RWGEN is a stochastic spatiotemporal Rainfall and Weather GENerator based on the Neyman-Scott Rectangular Pulse (NSRP) rainfall model.
+RWGEN is a stochastic spatiotemporal Rainfall and Weather GENerator built around the Neyman-Scott Rectangular Pulse (NSRP) rainfall model.

-RWGEN supports both single site (point) and spatial rainfall simulations.
+RWGEN supports both single site (point) and spatial simulations.
 It can conduct data pre-processing, model fitting, simulation and post-processing.

 |